tim545/highlight-unicode-characters/README.md

 ## Installation

-Clone the repository and copy the whole project directory into the `Packages` folder, you can open your sublime packages with a menu option `SSublime Text -> Preferences -> Browse Packages...`
+Clone the repository and copy the whole project directory into the `Packages` folder, you can open your sublime packages with a menu option `Sublime Text -> Preferences -> Browse Packages...`

 ## Customization